arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ### `status.available: bool`

-Determines if we can recover from ArangoDB backup
+Determines if we can recover from ArangoDB Backup.

 Required: true